 Coaching Launch Plan

 Hello my name is Chris Hillyer.
 I am the Coaches Coordinator for Three Rivers Lacrosse.
-I wanted to thank you for devoting you time and want to be a coach for Three Rivers.
-Below is the launch plan that will need to be followed to become a coach for this program.
-Three Rives will reimburse for all expenses accrued during the registration process.
+I wanted to personally thank you for devoting your time as a coach for Three Rivers lacrosse.
+Below are the instructions, and a the launch plan that you will need to followed to become a coach for this program.
+During your application process Three Rives will reimburse you for all expenses accrued during the registration process.
+Keep all receipts.
 Please follow the check list and let me know when you complete the steps.

 1) First you will need to make sure your US Lacrosse Coach Membership is current.
 If so go and register. https://www.uslacrosse.org/ Be sure to save your receipt for this fee and send a copy of it to the Three Rivers treasurer, so they can reimburse you. (email@example.com)

 2) Once you have your US Lacrosse coach membership renewed, click this private link http://assn.la/Reg/?r=4:135939 to register.
 Be sure to sign in using the email address you use for your 3rlax account.
 If you have several email addresses attached to your account, contact me and I can tell you which email address I used on the private invitation.